Zohran Mamdani

-After working as a housing counselor and musician, Mamdani entered local New York City politics as a campaign manager for Khader El-Yateem and Ross Barkan.
+Born in Kampala, Uganda, to parents of Indian descent, Mamdani moved to New York City at seven years old and graduated from Bowdoin College in 2014 with a bachelor's degree in Africana studies.
+After graduation, he worked as a housing counselor and rapper, and entered New York City politics as a campaign manager for Khader El-Yateem and Ross Barkan.
 He was first elected to the New York State Assembly in 2020, defeating five-term incumbent Aravella Simotas in the Democratic primary.
-Representing Astoria, he was re-elected without opposition in 2022 and 2024.
+Representing Astoria and Long Island City, he was reelected without opposition in 2022 and 2024.

-In October 2024, Mamdani announced his candidacy for mayor of New York City in the 2025 election.
-He campaigned on an affordability-focused platform supporting fare-free city buses, universal public child care, city-owned grocery stores, a rent freeze on rent-stabilized units, additional affordable housing units, and a $30 minimum wage by 2030.
+In October 2024, Mamdani announced his candidacy for mayor of New York City in the 2025 mayoral election.
+A democratic socialist, Mamdani campaigned on a progressive, affordability-focused platform, supporting fare-free city buses, universal child care, city-owned grocery stores, a rent freeze on rent-stabilized units, additional affordable housing units, and a $30 minimum wage by 2030.
 He also expressed support for LGBTQ rights, comprehensive public safety reform, and tax increases on corporations and those earning above $1 million annually.
 He won the Democratic primary in June 2025, defeating former governor Andrew Cuomo in an upset, and was elected mayor in the November general election.
-He is set to become the city's first Muslim and first South Asian mayor.